MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey.md

     :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-direct/sign-in-with-passkey.png" alt-text="Screenshot showing that options for signing in with a passkey.":::

-1. Once you've signed in, you're device displays a screen similar to this one:
+1. Once you're signed in, your device displays a screen similar to this one:

     :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-direct/welcome.png" alt-text="Screenshot of Microsoft Welcome page.":::